Landscaping: Attracting Beneficial Animals

 Add a birdhouse designed for the beneficial birds in your area.
 Your local Cooperative Extension office should have information about local birds, as well as plans for birdhouses.

-Joyce Latimer of Virginia Cooperative Extension also suggests using groundcovers in place of turf.
+Joyce Latimer of Virginia Cooperative Extension suggests using groundcovers in place of turf.
 Put in plants that grow to different heights to attract different birds.
-Also, leave fallen leaves in place to allow birds to hunt in the leaves for insects.
+And leave fallen leaves in place (within reason!) to allow birds to hunt among them for insects.

 Urban chicken farming also is growing more popular.
-In addition to a steady supply of fresh eggs and fertilizer, chickens can eat grubs and insects in the yard.
+In addition to providing a steady supply of fresh eggs and fertilizer, chickens can eat unwanted grubs and insects in the yard.

-Latimer said a group of about seven bats can eat 10,000 insects per night.
-Bats may naturally use a hollow tree for a daytime house.
+Latimer states that a group of about seven bats can eat 10,000 insects per night.
+Bats may naturally use a hollow tree as their daytime retreat.
 Otherwise, consider installing a bat house to attract these predators of garden pests.

-A bat house should be at least two feet tall, with chambers at least 14 inches wide, according to Bat Conservation International.
+A bat house should be at least two feet tall, with chambers 14 or more inches wide, according to Bat Conservation International.
 They should also be properly vented, and the wood in the roosting chambers should be scratched and roughened to help the bats get a grip.

 Toads and Frogs

-Frogs and toads are also hearty insect consumers, and can help control mosquito populations.
+Frogs and toads are also hearty insect consumers, who help control mosquito populations.
 Attract frogs to a pond by building up vegetation around the edge and creating shallow habitats where they are less likely to be eaten by fish.

 Be careful what you wish for with frogs and toads, however.
 They can be very noisy, especially during mating season, and may attract other unwanted predators, such as snakes.